sourabhninawe/python-properties-library/README.md

 # python-properties-library
-Properties library in python to update the values in a file
+Properties library in python to update the values in a file.